gundrathivinodkumar2409/Digital-VLSI-SoC-Design-and-Planning/README.md

 This section demystifies the key terminology and crucial stages of the RTL-to-GDSII flow.
 The goal is to explain not just *what* each step is, but *why* it is a critical engineering challenge in the journey to creating a functional and manufacturable chip.

 #### **Register-Transfer Level (RTL)**
-*   **What It Is:** A high-level hardware description language (HDL) like Verilog or VHDL is used to describe a digital circuit's behavior in terms of data flow between registers.
+*   **What It Is:** A high-level hardware description language (HDL) like Verilog is used to describe a digital circuit's behavior in terms of data flow between registers.
 It's the primary "source code" for a chip.
 *   **Why It Matters:** RTL is the blueprint that captures the intended functionality of the SoC.
 A well-written, synthesizable RTL is the non-negotiable starting point for the entire physical design process.

 #### **Standard Cell Library**